prototyp3-dev/cookiecutter-python-cartesi-sunodo/README.md

-# Cookiecutter Cartesi DApp with Sunodo
+# Cookiecutter Cartesi DApp with Cartesi CLI

 This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template for a Cartesi DApp written in Python and using the [python-cartesi](https://github.com/prototyp3-dev/python-cartesi) framework and [Sunodo](https://sunodo.io/).